Luos-io/Documentation/tutorials/your-first-detection/embedded-app.md

 }
 ```

-Check if 10ms have passed :
+Check if 10ms have passed:

 ```c
 void Switcher_Loop(void)